VershaR1791/Pewlett_Hackard_Analysis/README.md

 ## Summary:
-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
 **90398** roles are going to open up which will need to be filled in as the employees retire.
 However, there are only **1549** employees eligible for mentorship.
 There is a huge gap which will need to be backfilled with additional hiring.

 The employees eligible for mentorship should be grouped by titles and departments to match them to appropriate mentors for e.g. the *Engineers* in the *Research* team should be paired with *Senior Engineers* who are going to retire.

 Additional analysis can be done to identify younger employees (born between 1965 to 1970) for mid-level roles such as *'Senior Engineer'* and *'Senior Staff'* and fast track them through training and mentorship.